-The final stage of the delinquent real property tax proceedings brings the long, complex process to an end.
+Part I of the final stage of the delinquent real property tax proceedings involves an initial sale.
 At this point, the parcels of real property with unpaid delinquent taxes have been forfeited to the state.
-The titles to the forfeited parcels of real property are being held by the state in trust for the local taxing districts.
-The disposition of the forfeited parcels is the responsibility of the county auditor and the county board.
+The titles to the forfeited parcels of real property are being held by the state in trust for the local taxing district.
+Any interests in iron-bearing stockpiles, minerals, or mineral interests are reserved for the state.
+In Part I of Stage Six, the disposition of the forfeited parcels is the responsibility of the county auditor.

-At the end of the tax-forfeiture process, the parcels of tax-forfeited land will either be returned to the property tax rolls or put to a public use or purpose.
+At the end of Part I of the tax-forfeiture process, the parcels of tax-forfeited land will either be returned to the property tax rolls, conveyed to the Minnesota Department of Natural Resources, or continue to Part II of the tax-forfeiture process.

-The following are the major tasks the county auditor and county board are required or permitted to perform in this stage:
+The following are the major tasks the county auditor is required or permitted to perform in Part I of Stage Six: